Skip to main content

 Raspberry Pi Pico WThe microcontroller35 RON

-Breadboard kitBreadboard, resistors, cables, buttons71 RON
+Breadboard kitBreadboard, resistors, cables, buttons, power supply71 RON

 LCD DisplayDisplays song16 RON